 Perhaps you've got a business partner that you trust.
 You can name them beneficiary so that your company can grow in your absence.

 If you're specific and update the policy promptly when required, you can rest easy knowing that you'll avoid any family squabbles or mismanagement of your money.
+Naming a beneficiary is a major decision required for sorting out your affairs.
+For that reason, we have a much more detailed outlook on the subject in this article.

 Another important thing to consider in conjunction with naming a beneficiary is whether they receive the money in a lump sum or annually.